 The University of Colorado School of Medicine is opening a branch campus in Fort Collins, in partnership with Colorado State University.
-In May the program will welcome twelve 3rd year medical students from the Anschutz Medical Campus to complete their core clinical training year in the Fort Collins medical community.
+In May the program will welcome 12 third-year medical students from the Anschutz Medical Campus to complete their core clinical training year in the Fort Collins medical community.
 In July 2021, the first four-year cohort of 12 medical students will matriculate.

 “It’s safe to say that for years now, leadership at both the CU medical school and CSU have talked about ways to collaborate on human health in more significant ways than we have,” said Mark Stetter, Dean of the College of Veterinary Medicine and Biomedical Sciences at CSU.
 Prior to the medical school branch, the two state universities have collaborated on programs, such as comparative oncology and the effect clinical trials in animals have on human treatments.

 “There’s a new term called ‘One Health’ that talks about the connections between animal health, human health and environmental health,” he said.
 “There is a trend for health professionals to work together in multidisciplinary teams.
 But I don’t think there’s a trend yet in putting medical education in vet schools.
 I think that makes us unique.”